nicodoggie/language-orferithri/hugo/content/reference-grammar.md

 #### Uvular Stops

 Uvular stops /ʔ/ are quite rare in the orferithri lexicon.
-They only occur on the onset of the initial syllable, then is lenited to a /χ/ if a prefix is added to the stem.
+They only occur on the onset of the initial syllable, then is often lenited to a /χ/ if a prefix is added to the stem, with the exception of a few dialects.

 <dl>
   <dt>/ʔiro-/</dt>